|Funding Program:||Northern Australia Beef Roads Program

 |Expected Start/Finish:||Mid 2019 - Late 2019

 |Estimated Project Cost:||$5,120,000

 |Australian Government Contribution:||$4,100,000

 The Ootann Road is a north-south link between the Burke Developmental Road, the Peninsula Developmental Road and the Kennedy Highway, servicing a number of cattle grazing and production areas in northern Queensland.

-This package involves progressive sealing of approximately 6.4 kilometres of the Ootann Road between Almanden to the Kennedy Highway.
-In conjunction with Package one, approximately 7.8 kilometres of the Ootann Road will be sealed.
+This package involves progressive sealing of approximately 6.4km of the Ootann Road between Almanden to the Kennedy Highway.
+In conjunction with Package one, approximately 7.8km of the Ootann Road will be sealed.

 The project will deliver the following improvements to the cattle supply chain: